csis225s25/ic3-Simon-Stone29/README.md

 **Changes to code**
-We added <String> to the line where we created an instance of JComboBox called cBox1
+//We added <String> to the line where we created an instance of JComboBox called cBox1

 **What caused it to stop working?**